Three Simple Steps to Passive Candidate Engagement

 It’s fair to say that every recruiter has been in a time crunch situation - the hiring market is competitive and it’s a race to fill every role.
 With great talent in high demand, recruiters need to think outside the box when approaching their hiring journey.
 In today’s market, building relationships with candidates well before they apply for a role is key to recruiting top talent.

 Because passive candidates are currently employed and aren’t pursuing new opportunities, they require a long-term strategy in order to attract and recruit them.
 Our Toronto event delivered in partnership with Lever, which focused on how we can best engage passive candidates, uncovered some top tips for reaching these unicorns hires.
-Here we’ve picked out three of our favorites and included some insights from our panel of industry pros.
+Here, we’ve picked out three of our favourites and included some insights from our panel of industry pros.